ATELIER BEA

 License #2338324

-ATELIER BEA in MIAMI currently holds an InspectFL Health Score of 84.4 out of 100 — a C grade — a noticeable pattern of violations across recent inspections.
+How is this score calculated? →ATELIER BEA in MIAMI currently holds an InspectFL Health Score of 85.5 out of 100 — a B grade — generally clean with some minor or moderate violations on record.
 This restaurant has 3 inspections on record from Florida DBPR, with the most recent inspection on February 3, 2026.
-Across those visits, inspectors documented 19 total violations — 3 major, 16 minor.
+Across those visits, inspectors documented 21 total violations — 1 critical, 3 major, 17 minor.

 Start with the newest inspection, then verify the pattern